-Board/Committee Memberships Attendances Attendances (Total) Current Public Board Memberships (other than Sienna) Director and Board Chair 14 of 14 Morguard North American Residential REIT Member of Audit Committee 4 of 4 23 of 23 100% (TSX: MRG.UN) Member of Compensation, Governance & Nominating Committee 5 of 5 Equity Ownership/Control (as of March 31, 2017) Common Shares (voting securities) Deferred Share Units (non-voting securities) Restricted Share Units (unvested voting securities) 18,500 134,516
+Board/Committee Memberships Attendances Attendances (Total) Current Public Board Memberships (other than Sienna) Director and Board Chair 18 of 18 Morguard North American Residential REIT Member of Audit Committee 4 of 4 (TSX: MRG.UN) Member of Compensation, Governance & Nominating Committee 4 of 4 Equity Ownership/Control (as of March 29, 2018) Common Shares (voting securities) U nits rities) Restricted Share Units (unvested voting securities) 18,500 148,257

-Lois Cormack

-Bradford, Ontario, Canada

-Director, President and

-Chief Executive Officer
+Lois Cormack Bradford, Ontario, Canada Director, President and Chief Executive Officer

-Director Since: November 2013

-Non-Independent

-Ms. Cormack has been the President and Chief Executive Officer of the Company since 2013.
-Prior to joining the Company, Ms. Cormack served as the President of Specialty Care Inc. from 2008 to 2013.
-Prior to joining Specialty Care Inc., Ms. Cormack operated her own independent consulting firm and held senior leadership roles in the health care and seniors' living sectors.
+Director Since: November 2013 Non-Independent Ms. Cormack has been the President and Chief Executive Officer of the Company since 2013.
+For more than 25 years, Ms. Cormack has been growing and transforming organizations as an executive in the seniors' living and health care sectors with extensive experience in developing, leasing and operating seniors living communities.
+Previous roles include President of Specialty Care Inc., owner of a consulting practice and executive positions in the health and seniors' living sectors.

-As a respected leader in the seniors' living space, Ms. Cormack has served on a number of provincial and national committees, including as Chair of the Board of Directors of the Ontario Long-Term Care Association (OLTCA).
-She has extensive experience and relationships in the health care and seniors' care sectors, including in the regulatory and policy environment in the Province of Ontario, as well as a wealth of experience in developing, leasing and operating LTC and retirement homes.
-She currently sits on the Board of Governors of Seneca College.
+A respected leader in the seniors' living sector in Canada, Ms. Cormack was previously chair of the Ontario Long Term Care Association, has served on numerous national and provincial committees and has extensive experience and relationships in the health care and seniors' care sectors, including in the regulatory and policy environment in Canada.
+Ms. Cormack actively supports a number of not-for-profits and charities that support seniors and youth, and currently serves on the Board of Governors at Seneca College.